Somethin’ in the night

 I was visiting Kim up at Foster’s almost every night.
 We had become something of a highlight of each other’s day.
 She granted me free access to the the last of the day’s inventory, which I took advantage of, along with my customary large hot chocolate with a big dollop of half and half from the coffee creamers (I had yet to discover the caffeinated joys of coffee).
 Most nights, we would sit on the small counter between the deli-cases, she with her back to one case and me with my back to the other, facing each other; sometimes we would talk for hours, other times we just shared a comfortable silence.

 I was more at ease with Kim than I was under any other circumstance at that time.
 Over time, our confidences became more and more intimate.
 One night, sitting across from each other, she confided in me a dream she had once, in which she saw herself, with a gaping black hole in the center of her chest; she was looking up, and seeing her own heart taking flight in the heavens, leaving her heartless flesh bound to the earth.
 She told me she did a detailed drawing of it.
 The strain in her voice told me that she was seeking hard to find something beyond herself, to put her own life in order–just like me.
 She was a kindred spirit.
-I understood her.
+I felt understood when I was with her.

 That I was falling for Kim, there was really no question.
 I had yet to see her socially, outside the donut shop, and the prospect of asking her out terrified me, because I had so little experience in dating and all that.
 I was fairly sure she didn’t have a boyfriend, but she did make offhanded references to boys in her life, and I was intimidated by that.
 Kim fascinated me with her contradictions: the Seal Beach girl who didn’t surf; the stoner chick who taught Sunday school on the weekends.